-Your child may tell you they need to use their beloved device as an alarm, but you can outsmart them by purchasing an old school digital clock for them to use instead.
-Protect your child’s sleep by keeping all technology out of bedrooms overnight.
+Your child may tell you they need to use their beloved device as an alarm, but you can outsmart them by purchasing an old-school digital clock for them to use instead.
+Protect your child’s sleep by keeping all technology out of the bedrooms overnight.

 Strive to make your family mealtimes sacred in your home by not inviting devices to join you at the table.

 5. Invest in visual tools that help you unplug